 6.AF.4 Understand that solving an equation or inequality is the process of answering the following question: Which values from a specified set, if any, make the equation or inequality true?
 Use substitution to determine whether a given number in a specified set makes an equation or inequality true.

-6.AF.5 Solve equations of the form x + p = q and px = q fluently for cases in which p, q and x are all nonnegative rational numbers.
-Represent real world problems using equations of these forms and solve such problems.
+6.AF.5 Solve equations of the form x + p = q, x - p = q, px = q, and x/p = q fluently for cases in which p, q and x are all nonnegative rational numbers.
+Represent real-world problems using equations of these forms and solve such problems.

 6.AF.6 Write an inequality of the form x > c, x ≥ c, x < c, or x ≤ c, where c is a rational number, to represent a constraint or condition in a real-world or other mathematical problem.
 Recognize inequalities have infinitely many solutions and represent solutions on a number line diagram.

-6.AF.7 Understand that signs of numbers in ordered pairs indicate the quadrant containing the point; recognize that when two ordered pairs differ only by signs, the locations of the points are related by reflections across one or both axes.
+6.AF.7 Understand that signs of numbers in ordered pairs indicate the quadrant containing the point.
+Identify rules or patterns in the signs as they relate to the quadrants.
 Graph points with rational number coordinates on a coordinate plane.

 6.AF.8 Solve real-world and other mathematical problems by graphing points with rational number coordinates on a coordinate plane.
 Include the use of coordinates and absolute value to find distances between points with the same first coordinate or the same second coordinate.